 Denver Military Divorce Attorney

 A military divorce is a divorce that involves current or retired military personnel.
 In this situation, it is crucial to retain a divorce attorney who understands issues such as access to military benefits, combat-related special compensation, deployments and parenting, and the division of military retirement benefits.
-At Plog & Stein, P.C., our Denver military divorce lawyers can evaluate your situation and are able to provide knowledgeable representation during this difficult time.
+At Plog & Stein, P.C., our Denver military divorce attorneys can evaluate your situation and are able to provide knowledgeable representation during this difficult time.
 We also offer a 10% discount off of your attorney’s hourly rate for all active duty service members, and in some cases for veterans.

-Pursuing a Military Divorce
+Pursuing a Military Divorce in Denver

 In Colorado, at least one of the spouses in a marriage must be domiciled in the state for at least 91 days before a divorce is filed.
 When the person who is claiming to be a domiciliary is in the service, their LES is supposed to say that their legal residence is in Colorado, and they should have a Colorado driver’s license.
 If a service member’s spouse is claiming to be a Colorado domiciliary, their driver’s license will be examined, and the court will look at whether they are physically present in Colorado.
 A spouse’s change of domicile to Colorado is supposed to be complete 91 days before filing for the divorce.